7 Important Facts About Gay and Bi Men Who Suffer From Eating Disorders

 And while bulimia and anorexia remain the most common eating disorders, orthorexia — an obsession with purity, good foods, health and exercise — is a newer one that hides within “health-nut” culture.

-3. People unwittingly encourage men to have an eating disorder.
+3. People unwittingly encourage male eating disorders.

 Well-intentioned friends, co-workers, family members and even personal trainers can encourage a person to continue their eating disorder by offering compliments about their physical appearance and weight loss — compliments like “You look great!” and “Wow!
 You’re doing so well!
 Keep it up!”